 We all know how expensive cars can be.
 Unless you have a little bump with a pole in a parking lot, chances are good that the repairs are going to cost you more than $1000.
-If you have an accident on a public road in Ontario, the law requires you to swap insurance information with the other driver and report it.
+If you have an accident on a public road in Ontario and damages meet or exceed $2,000, the law requires you to swap insurance information with the other driver and report it.

 What if I rear-ended someone but there’s no damage?

 Legally, in this situation, both drivers have up to two years in which they may still make a claim.
-So even if you agreed with the other driver that there was only minor damage and maybe you even exchanged some cash, you can’t simply forget about it.
+So even if you agreed with the other driver that there was only minor damage and maybe you even exchanged some cash (which we strongly discourage), you shouldn’t simply forget about it.

-Many insurance companies require that you report an accident within seven days.
+Many insurance companies require that you report car damage and accidents within seven days, even if you’re not sure about filing a claim.
 If you fail to do this and the other driver decides to make a claim within that two-year period, your insurance company may decide not to pay out if you failed to report it.
+You don’t want to be in that position if you experience a sore neck after a car accident, or any other kind of injury that insurance could cover.

 The cost of not reporting